kubernetes/enhancements/keps/sig-api-machinery/20190324-declatative-field-manager.md

 ## Summary

 Enable users to set the fieldManager, introduced with Server Side Apply, declaratively when sending the object to the apiserver.
-The Server Side Apply feature introduced ownership of fields to improve merging and improve the object lifecycle when multiple actors interact with the same object.
+The Server Side Apply feature introduced ownership of fields to improve merging and the object lifecycle when multiple actors interact with the same object.

 While currently the identifier of the current actor (fieldManager) is set through an request option or the request user-agent, this KEP aims to provide a declarative way of setting the current fieldManager through a field in the object itself.